 The algorithm requires initializing two subroutines: a base learner $\mathcal{A}$, which can be any efficient regret-minimizing algorithm for online linear optimization over $\mathcal{K}$, and a query algorithm $\mathcal{G}$ that is fixed to be BQND (Algorithm~\ref{alg:bqnd}).
 While our framework is compatible with any such linear solver, to obtain the specific regret guarantees in this paper, we instantiate $\mathcal{A}$ with Online Gradient Ascent via Separation Oracle (SO-OGA) (Appendix~\ref{app:so-oga}) or Improved Ader (IA) (Appendix~\ref{app:dynamic_algos}).
 The base learner receives first-order feedback and updates its decision to $\mathbf{x}_t$.
 Our main algorithm then plays the action $\hat{\mathbf{x}}_t$ and passes $\mathbf{x}_t$ to the query algorithm, which interacts with the oracle to return an unbiased estimate of $\mathfrak{g}$.

 Algorithm \ref{alg:main} follows the reduction-to-linear-optimization paradigm for linearizable functions, instantiating the Online Maximization By Quadratization (OMBQ) meta-algorithm proposed by \citet{pedramfar2024linear} (see Appendix~\ref{app:ombq}) with our specific exponential mapping $h(\mathbf{x}) = \mathbf{1} - e^{-\mathbf{x}}$ and the BQND query algorithm.
+Because Theorem~\ref{thm:main} successfully establishes the structural $1/e$-linearizability of our domain, the subsequent regret guarantees across various feedback models do not require independent non-convex analyses.
+Instead, the bounds presented in the following subsections and summarized in Table~\ref{tab:comparison_master} follow naturally as direct mechanical corollaries of plugging Theorem~\ref{thm:main} into the OMBQ framework alongside appropriate linear base learners.
 This configuration yields the first algorithm for this domain with improved regret permitting $\mathcal{O}(1)$ oracle queries per round.